Kingdutch/alexandervarwijk.com/content/blog/2020-11-18-graphql-in-the-open-social-drupal-distribution.md

 description: >-
   Walking through the creation of the first GraphQL endpoint in Open Social from module set-up to query resolver.
 Open Social provides solutions for flexible and engaging online communities.
-GraphQL in Drupal will pave the road for exciting new features and external integrations.
+GraphQL in Drupal will pave the way for exciting new features and external integrations.
 featuredImage: /images/uploads/wires-between-two-square-panels.jpg
 ---